AndreiBranza/tema-curs-git-siemens/Cast/Heroes/Telequeenesis.md

 Tina Smith, known as Telequeenesis is a normal teenager whose dream is to get to Stanford.
 High school queen by day, telekinesis queen by night.
-Will she be able to face LazerMan without falling in love with him?
+Will she be able to face Olmas without falling in love with him?
 Stay tuned to find out!!

 ![Telequeenesis](/Images/telequeenesis.jpg)